-Make a payment for any outstanding tax liability as soon as it’s due
+Pay outstanding tax liability as soon as it’s due

 Enlist the help of a tax agent to obtain an extension for due dates

-Therefore, if you lodge your tax returns through a registered agent, you will also be entitled to the extended lodgment due dates.
+Remember, if you lodge your tax returns through a registered agent, you will also be entitled to the extended lodgment due dates.

-You can request that the safe harbour exemption be applied to cancel the late lodgment penalty, if you can prove that you gave all the relevant information to the agent in time for the document to be lodged by the due date.
+You can request that the safe harbour exemption be applied to cancel the late lodgment penalty if you can prove that you gave all the relevant information to the agent in time for the document to be lodged by the due date.

 Beyond the safe harbour rules, registered agents can offer a variety of services and tailor their service offering to meet your needs.